 The Austrian open-air museum Stübing is one of the largest of its kind in Europe.
-On an area of about 65 hectare it shows about 100 historic buildings from all over Austria, most of them farm houses.
+On an area of about 65 hectares it shows about 100 historic buildings from all over Austria, most of them farm houses.
 The museum shows life in rural Austria during the last 600 years.

 The Austrian open-air museum Stübing was founded in the 1960s and opened to the public in 1970.
 At that time it contained 36 buildings and has since then been growing continuously.
-All objects are original rural buildings which have been dismantled on their former site, restored and re-erected on the land of the museum.
-The buildings come from sites all over Austria and even South Tyrol, only farm buildings from Vienna are still missing in the collection.
+All objects are original rural buildings which have been dismantled on their former site, restored, and re-erected on the land of the museum.
+The buildings come from sites all over Austria and even South Tyrol; only farm buildings from Vienna are still missing in the collection.

 A Walk Through the Past

 At the entrance there is a modern building containing a museum which gives some background information on the life in rural Austria in the past.
 There are also regularly new special exhibitions.